What is a balance?

 Additional fuel in a short rental - in case your earnings from the rental are less than the amount we will deduct for any additional fuel the renter left in your vehicle (please note that this is a very rare case, but we still want to let you know it's a possibility)

 Let's say your balance is -£120.00 and you have cancelled a rental on your vehicle 36 hours before the rental starts.
 According to our Cancellation Policy we will "charge" you £25.00 for the cancellation, which means we will add the £25.00 cancellation fee to your balance and it will then be -£145.00.

 What is a zero balance?

-This is how it will look like in your app:
+This is how it will look in the Karshare app:

 How do referrals and balance work?

-Every time you refer another vehicle owner to our platform, you receive £100.00 from us (check our referral page for details).
+Every time you refer another vehicle owner to our platform, you receive £100.00 from us when their vehicle's ready for sharing (check our referral page for details).
 If your balance is negative, the referral amount will count as a balance repayment.
-If your balance is at zero, we will pay the referral amount direct to your bank account.
+If your balance is at zero, we'll pay the referral amount directly to your bank account.

 How does balance work for multiple vehicles?